dojo/framework/docs/en/stores/supplemental.md

 -   `addTodoCommand` - adds the new todo into the application state
 -   `calculateCountsCommand` - recalculates the count of completed and active todo items
--   `postTodoCommand` - posts the todo item to a remote service and, using the process `after` middleware, we can make changes if a failure occurs
+-   `postTodoCommand` - posts the todo item to a remote service and, using the process `after` middleware, further changes can be made if a failure occurs
     -   on _failure_ the changes get reverted and the failed state field gets set to true
     -   on _success_ update the todo item id field with the value received from the remote service
 -   `calculateCountsCommand` - runs again after the success of `postTodoCommand`

-### Synchronized Updates
+### Synchronized updates

 In some cases it is better to wait for a back-end call to complete before continuing on with process execution.
 For example, when a process will remove an element from the screen or when the outlet changes to display a different view, restoring a state that triggered these actions can be surprising.